Fonta1n3/FullyNoded/Readme.md

 - Create batch transactions (multiple outputs)
 - Create unsigned transactions with external keys or with the nodes wallet (input a custom address to spend from, change address and recipient address)
 - Sign unsigned transactions with an external private key or with the nodes wallet
-- Import BIP84 xpubs (will add the first 100 addresses)
-- Import BIP84 xprvs (will add the first 100 addresses and private keys)
+- Import BIP84 and BIP44 xpubs
+- Import BIP32  extended keys
+- Create, process and finalize PSBT's
+- Create watch-only wallet
+- Load/unload wallets
+- Rescan the blockchain
 - Import stand alone addresses and private keys
 - Tap individual UTXO's to spend them or consolidate them